Hasanaraji/practicing_collaboration/README.md

-# new_repo
+## Collaboration Repo

-learning to collaborate with git
+We're learning to collaborate with GitHub.

-At this point, I invited Gbemi and Kenny to be collaborators.
-Expecting their affirmation.

-I have been asked to edit this document for the purpose of training
+Hasan invited Gbemi, Kenny, Salvation, Favour, Eva & Prenam to be collaborators.
+They accepted and wrote short stories about themselves